jkeat/simple-nickels/README.md

 ## simplenickels

-A simple implementation of a flask boilerplate that I'm working on.
+A simple use of a flask boilerplate that I'm working on.